pranjalverma/Algorithms/README.md

 # Algorithms

-Coursework for Algorithms Specialisation on Coursera by Tim Roughgarden & Stanford University.
-Coded with ❤️ in python3!
+Coursework for Algorithms Specialisation on Coursera by Tim Roughgarden & Stanford University, coded with ❤️ in python3!

 ### Content